willblev/PCBakers/_posts/2022-04-10-Ukraine-Crisis-Relief-Fund.md

 ---
 - When: Date to be decided, probably in May (9:00-11:00)
 - Where: Entrance to Cluster II building, on the side of Av.
 Doctor Marañón
-- Who: Organized by the Single Cell Genomics group (CNAG)
+- Who: Organized by Will B. from the Single Cell Genomics group (CNAG)

 # GlobalGiving: Ukraine Crisis Relief Fund
 ## Disaster Response - Ukraine - Project #55462